Markets

 -0.5 pp

-Brazil is a South American country with 205.4 million inhabitants and was the 8th largest economy in the world in 2024.
+Brazil is a South American country with a population of 212.0 million in 2024; it was the 10th largest economy in the world and the largest in Latin America.

-According to Globaldata, in 2024 Brazil was the world's 29th largest source market for tourists, generating 13.1 million trips and accounting for 1.3% of total global tourism demand.
-Around 49.7% of flows are concentrated on the European continent.
+According to Globaldata, in 2024, Brazil was the 27th largest source market for tourists globally, generating 13.1 million trips and accounting for 0.8% of total global tourism demand.
+Approximately 45.8% of these trips were to Europe.

 Team